 Lucy Listens also provides services to educators and other pediatric professionals as they assist children and parents in adapting to the new normal as it relates to school and remote learning, including up to one hour consultation with an education specialist free of charge.

 Who Qualifies for Lucy Listens?

-Families of children ages birth to 12 years old in Wake County, North Carolina.
+Families of children ages birth to 12 years old in Greater Triangle area of North Carolina.